atenfyr/UAssetAPI/README.md

 Please note: Your issue will NOT be reviewed if your issue cannot be replicated due to no test asset being provided.

+## Source
+Source code for UAssetAPI is available on GitHub: https://github.com/atenfyr/UAssetAPI

 ## License
-UAssetAPI and UAssetGUI are distributed under the MIT license, which you can view in detail in the [LICENSE file](LICENSE).
+UAssetAPI and UAssetGUI are distributed under the MIT license, which you can view in detail in the [LICENSE file](https://github.com/atenfyr/UAssetAPI/blob/master/LICENSE) on GitHub.